Hands on: Honor Watch Magic review

 The dark blue Honor Watch Magic is pictured just below, while the rest of this hands on includes pictures of the Honor Watch Dream that comes in either coral pink or a color the company is calling white apricot.

 Those watches then come with a variety of different straps made of either silicone or leather depending on your taste.
-There's also a special edition version of the watch with a red strap in partnership with
+There's also a special edition version of the watch with a red strap.

 Back onto the design of the actual watch, and the outer rim is made of ceramic that gives it a premium feel.
 The numbers around the outside remind us of the Tag Heuer Connected Modular smartwatches, but this is nowhere near the same price.